maxuanquang/backend-swe-interview-questions/answers/programming-paradigm.md

 OOP stands for object-oriented programming.
 Like its name, OOP means focusing on objects and building things upon them.
 In real world, almost everything is an entity with some data and some behaviors, which OOP can be used to articulated quite exactly, compared to other programming paradigms like procedural programming or functional programming.

-## What is the 4 principles of OOP?
+## What are the 4 principles of OOP?

 The four principles of OOP are encapsulation, abstraction, inheritance, and polymorphism.